multiversx/mx-docs/docs/developers/nft-tokens.md

 In order to be able to perform actions over a token, one needs to have roles assigned.
 The existing roles are:

+For NFT:
-- ESDTRoleNFTCreate : this role allows one to create a new NFT/SFT
+* ESDTRoleNFTCreate : this role allows one to create a new NFT
-- ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific NFT/SFT
+* ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT

+For SFT:
+* ESDTRoleNFTCreate : this role allows one to create a new SFT
-- ESDTRoleNFTBurn : this role allows one to burn quantity of a specific NFT/SFT
+* ESDTRoleNFTBurn : this role allows one to burn quantity of a specific SFT
+* ESDTRoleNFTAddQuantity : this role allows one to add quantity of a specific SFT

 To see how roles can be assigned, please refer to [this](/developers/nft-tokens#assigning-roles) section.